 Prepare the way!

-— Following ancient tradition, we will process into the Sanctuary together, singing and carrying palm branches at the beginning of both the 8:30 & 11 a.m. worship services on Palm Sunday, March 25.
+Following ancient tradition for Palm Sunday, we will process into the Sanctuary together, singing and carrying palm branches.
+What a fun way to start our 10 a.m. worship service on Palm Sunday, April 5!

 Children will enjoy gathering with us in the Atrium for this exciting remembrance of Jesus’ entry into Jerusalem just before his Passion.
 Everyone gets a palm branch that may be taken home as a remembrance of this day.
 Many people place the palm over the front door as a blessing for all who enter the home!